ethereum/consensus-specs/specs/_features/eip7594/fork-choice.md

 def is_data_available(beacon_block_root: Root) -> bool:
     # `retrieve_column_sidecars` is implementation and context dependent, replacing
     # `retrieve_blobs_and_proofs`.
 For the given block root, it returns all column
-    # sidecars to custody, or raises an exception if they are not available.
+    # sidecars to sample, or raises an exception if they are not available.
     # The p2p network does not guarantee sidecar retrieval outside of
     # `MIN_EPOCHS_FOR_DATA_COLUMN_SIDECARS_REQUESTS` epochs.
     column_sidecars = retrieve_column_sidecars(beacon_block_root)